MirolimMajidov/EventMessaging/README.md

 }
 ```

 That's all.
-As we mentioned in above, the event provider support a few types: `RabbitMq`-for RabbitMQ message, `Sms`-for SMS message, `WebHook`- for WebHook call, `Email` for sending email, `Unknown` for other unknown type messages.
+As we mentioned in above, the event provider support a few types: `MessageBroker`-for RabbitMQ message or any other message broker, `Sms`-for SMS message, `WebHook`- for WebHook call, `Email` for sending email, `Unknown` for other unknown type messages.
-Depend on the event provider, the event receiver must implement the necessary receiver interface: `IRabbitMqEventReceiver`, `ISmsEventReceiver`, `IWebHookEventReceiver`, `IEmailEventReceiver` and `IEventReceiver`- for `Unknown` provider type.
+Depend on the event provider, the event receiver must implement the necessary receiver interface: `IMessageBrokerEventReceiver`, `ISmsEventReceiver`, `IWebHookEventReceiver`, `IEmailEventReceiver` and `IUnknownEventReceiver`- for `Unknown` provider type.

 ### Options of Inbox and Outbox sections